rick-ecircuit/op-amp-discovery-prototyping-board/README.md

 - Requires expensive, bulky supplies and signal generators

 Op Amp Discovery:
-- Get circuits up and running fast!
+- PCB interconnects for versatile circuit options.
-- PCB arranged like schematic to reinforce learning.
+- Components arranged like schematic to reinforce learning.
 - Minimal cost and PCB space - an affordable & portable learn-anywhere lab.
 - Learning possible with a $10 DMM only.